viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 ### Add the data management service

-Next, add the data management service to your smart machine to be able capture and sync data:
+Next, add the data management service to your machine to be able capture and sync data:

 1. On your machine's **Config** page in the [Viam app](https://app.viam.com), navigate to the **Services** tab.
 1. Click the **Create service** button at the bottom of the page, and select **Data Management**.